PHSI-supplements/labs/integrated-labs/IntegerLab/doc/04-logical-operations.md

 Specifically, it will return a 1 or a 0, as appropriate.

 You cannot simply apply bitwise AND and bitwise OR to the original values because their bits might not line up -- for example, `0x5 & 0xA == 0x0`.
-After you reduce these values to a 1 or a 0, then their bits will line up, and tjen you can apply a bitwise operation to the results of the aforementioned test.
+After you reduce these values to a 1 or a 0, then their bits will line up, and then you can apply a bitwise operation to the results of the aforementioned test.

 - [ ] Implement `logical_and()` to return `true` if and only if its two arguments are considered to be `true`.
 - [ ] Implement `logical_or()` to return `true` if and only if at least one of its two arguments is considered to be `true`.